Skip to main content

 Fix: Create a new profile for Chrome, and launch it from the SUT.

-Known use case: Single System connections cannot run as Windows services
+Known issue: Single System connections cannot run as Windows services

 Fix: Enable a Windows child session from a Windows service by configuring the service to run under a specific user account instead of the default local system account.
 This allows the service to operate within an interactive user session, enabling GUI interactions and resolving limitations related to session isolation.

-Known use case: User account for Single System logon
+Known Issues: User account for Single System logon must be the same as the parent session

-• Single System connections must run under the same user account as its parent session (which is Eggplant Gateway/EPF installed) to inherit the necessary permissions, environment variables, and interactive session context.
+• The Single System connection must run under the same user account as its parent session (which is Eggplant Gateway/EPF installed) to inherit the necessary permissions, environment variables, and interactive session context.

 • If a different account is used, the child session may face access restrictions, GUI limitations, or authentication failures.

-Known use case: User account access permission for Single System logon
+Known issue: User account access permission for Single System logon

-• Single System connections requires the user account to have at least the below access permissions:
+• Single System connections require that the user account to have at least the below access permissions:

 • The user account must belong to the Administrator group.